Data Generators for Learning Systems Based on RBF Networks: Related work

 \section{Related work}

-The area of data generators is full of interesting approaches.
-We cover only general approaches to data generation and do not cover methods specific for a certain problem or a class of problems.

-The largest group of data generators is based on assumption about probability distribution the generated data shall be drawn from.
-Most scientific computational engines and tools contain the random number generators for univariate data drawn from standard distributions.
+We review only general approaches to data generation and do not cover methods specific for a certain problem or a class of problems.
+The largest group of existing data generators is based on an assumption about specific probability distribution the generated data shall be drawn from.
+Most computational libraries and tools contain random number generators for univariate data drawn from standard distributions.
 For example, R system \cite{R} supports uniform, normal, log-normal, Student's t, F, Chi-squared, Poisson, exponential, beta, binomial, Cauchy, gamma, geometric, hypergeometric, multinomial, negative binomial, and Weibull distribution.
-Additional less-known univariate distribution-based random number generators are accessible through add-on packages.
-If we need univariate data from these distributions, we fit the parameters of the distributions and then use the obtained parameters to generate new data.
-For example, R package MASS \cite{MASS} provides function fitdistr to obtain the parameters of several univariate distributions.
+Additional univariate distribution-based random number generators are accessible through add-on packages.
+If we need univariate data from these distributions based on empirical data, we fit the parameters of the distributions and then use the obtained parameters to generate new data.
+For example, R package MASS \cite{Venables02} provides function \textit{fitdistr} to obtain the parameters of several univariate distributions.

+New samples can be constructed from probability density estimates obtained with kernel density estimation functions.
+For example, \cite{Li06} uses Gaussian kernels to estimate univariate densities of attributes in manufacturing process data set and generates new virtual instances which are added to the original small data set to improve learning.
+This approach works only when adding a small number of instances, fails for larger samples, and is tested on a single problem.
+Virtual samples are generated also in \cite{Yang11}, where authors perturb original instances by adding normally distributed noise.
+These approaches work for low dimensional problems.